 1. Start with your credit card company

-A number of credit card companies now offer free credit scores to customers.
-All you need is an eligible credit card to access your score.
-American Express, Bank of America®, Barclaycard, Chase, Citi and Discover are just some of the companies that offer free credit scores to cardmembers.
+American Express, Bank of America, Barclaycard, Chase, Citi and Discover are just some of the companies that offer free credit scores to cardmembers.

 2. Try a credit monitoring service